ranchor/system-design/problems/web_crawler.md

 #### Content Dedupe check
 - **Approaches:**
   1. **Checksum/Hashing:**
-     - Generate a checksum or hash of the content and store in URL metadata db/
+     - Generate a checksum or hash of the content and store in URL metadata db.
      - Compare against stored hashes to detect duplicates.
   2. **SimHash:**
      - Generate a SimHash of the content for near-duplicate detection.